cisagov/ScubaGear/baselines/teams.md

 ### Policies

 #### MS.TEAMS.9.1v1
-Cloud video recording SHOULD be disabled in the global (org-wide default) meeting policy.
+Cloud video recording SHOULD be disabled in the Global (org-wide default) meeting policy and all custom policies.
 - _Rationale:_ TODO
 - _Last modified:_ July 2023
+- _Note:_ Custom policies MAY be created to allow more flexibility for specific users.

 #### MS.TEAMS.9.2v1
- Alternate meeting policies MAY be created that allow agency-approved users the ability to record.
-- _Rationale:_ TODO
-- _Last modified:_ July 2023

-#### MS.TEAMS.9.3v1
-For all meeting polices that allow cloud recording, recordings SHOULD be stored inside the country of that agencys tenant.
+For all meeting polices (Global (org-wide default) meeting policy and all custom policies) that allow cloud recording, recordings SHOULD be stored inside the country of that agencys tenant.
 - _Rationale:_ TODO
 - _Last modified:_ July 2023